3ub41r/blog.pemohon.my/pages/01.home/01.recruitment-hei/item.md

 ### Inefficient use of resources

 Costly man hours are spent on manual tasks, sifting through paperwork and contacting individual applicants.
-Coordinating such ativities across different departments is also a challenge.
+Coordinating such activities across different departments is also a challenge.

 An applicant may be contacted by several different people from the same organization on a single matter.
 Not only is this inefficient but it may also result in the organization being perceived as uncoordinated or even dysfunctional.